 - Wearing sunscreen in heat does not affect running performance.
 This article proves further proof/detail.
 And oil-free, water based, and non-comedogenic will not impede sweating, which is vital to thermoregulation.

 - “I don’t burn, so I don’t need sunscreen.”
-False.
+Myth.
 Majority of UV rays are UVA rays, those that cause skin cancer.
 According to NY based dermatologist Neil Schultz: “Not burning confers no protection from skin cancer.”

 - Whether it is cloudy, winter, etc., you need sun protection.
 80% of UVA rays penetrate regardless of weather/time of year.